Registered Nurse Visa Sponsorship Jobs in Connecticut

 Which companies sponsor visas for registered nurses in Connecticut?

 The largest sponsors for registered nurses in Connecticut are Yale New Haven Health, Hartford HealthCare, and Trinity Health of New England.
-These health systems have established international recruitment programs and a history of filing H-1B and EB-3 petitions for nursing staff.
+These health systems have established international recruitment programs and a history of filing H-1B visa and EB-3 petitions for nursing staff.
 Smaller community hospitals and long-term care facilities in the state also sponsor nurses, though less frequently than major academic medical centers.

 Which visa types are most common for registered nurse roles in Connecticut?